Quantum transport in quasi-periodic lattice systems in presence of B\"uttiker probes: Results- Voltage-temperature probe technique and thermoelectric performance

 We next move on to analyze two recently obtained universal bounds \cite{Udo-TUR1,Saryal-bound} for the mean efficiency in the context of our thermoelectric engines.
 Interestingly, these universal bounds are found to be tighter than the seminal Carnot bound and are written in terms of the current fluctuations.
 One of the bounds emerge from the recently discovered thermodynamic uncertainty relations (TURs) \cite{Udo-TUR1,TUR-udo-first,TUR-Gingrich} which is a trade-off relation between power, efficiency and power fluctuation.
 In the context of thermoelectric engine, operating in the linear response regime, following the TURs we obtain the bound on mean efficiency as,

 Note that, the Seebeck coefficient $S$ is always positive in the engine regime.

 Very recently, another tighter bound on engine's efficiency was obtained in Ref. \cite{Saryal-bound, mohanta} by idenfying the input and output currents and imposing conditions on the direction of these current such that the thermoelectric setup operates as an engine.
-This bound, in our context translates to
+Following this bound, we receive,

 Since $ZT>0$, we arrive to an important conclusion that the bound predicted by Eq.~(\ref{i-o}) is always tighter than the one given in Eq.~(\ref{TUR}).
 In Fig.~\ref{fig12} we asses the bounds in Eq.~(\ref{i-o}) for the AAH model in presence of the probes as a function of $\gamma$ and for different $\lambda$ values.
-Denoting $\eta_B = \frac{\mu_L-\mu_R}{eT} \frac{1}{S} \sqrt{\frac{ZT}{ZT+1}} $, we show that $\langle \eta \rangle - \eta_B$ and $\eta_B - \eta_C$ are always negative in the parameter regimes considered here.
-Thus, we find that the bounds in Eq.~(\ref{i-o}) derived in the linear response regime are valid even in presence of the probes.
+Denoting $\eta_B = \frac{\mu_L-\mu_R}{eT} \frac{1}{S} \sqrt{\frac{ZT}{ZT+1}} $, we observe that $\langle \eta \rangle - \eta_B$ and $\eta_B - \eta_C$ are always negative in the parameter regimes considered here.
+Thus, we find that the bounds in Eq.~(\ref{TUR}) and Eq.~(\ref{i-o}), obtained in the linear response regime, are valid even in presence of the probes.